benjaminion/upgrading-ethereum-book/src/book.md

 [TODO: Link to sync committees section]::

 Sync committees were introduced by the Altair upgrade to allow light clients to quickly and trustlessly determine the head of the beacon chain.

+Why did we need a new committee type?
+Couldn't this be built on top of existing committees, say committees 0 to 3 at a slot?
+After all, voting for the head of the chain is already one of their duties.
+The reason is that it is important for reducing the load on light clients that sync committees do not change very often.
+Standard committees change every slot; we need something much longer lived here.

 Only a single sync committee is active at any one time, and contains a randomly selected subset of size `SYNC_COMMITTEE_SIZE` of the total validator set.